-Spoonflower is built on a foundation of creativity, inclusion and self expression.
+Spoonflower is built on a foundation of creativity, inclusion and self-expression.
 For Pride 2019, we are so excited to partner with an organization that is both near and dear to us: the LGBTQ Center of Durham.
 We admire the work the Center is doing in our local community to create programming, resources and networks of support for those who identify as LGBTQ+ and are thrilled to partner with them for Pride: Durham, NC.
-Meet some of the incredible Durham community members that work with the LGBTQ Center and learn how creativity and personal expression has helped shape their self-identify.
+Meet some of the incredible Durham community members that work with the LGBTQ Center and learn how creativity and personal expression have helped shape their self-identity.

 Interim Executive Director, LGBTQ Center of Durham

 Matriarch of the House of Coxx

 Former Director of Duke’s Office of Access & Outreach, J. served as the coordinator for programs supporting Duke University’s first-generation, low-income, racially diverse college students.
 He provided guidance on reaching this population and collaborates with Undergraduate Admissions to recruit students from diverse backgrounds.

 As Durham’s Drag Diva, Vivica C. Coxx brings beauty, comedy, and social justice to a head in the most beautiful way.
 Crafting a nightlife culture AND making drag accessible to everyone, she has made a name for herself and keeps growing!